Quick Summary of the article:

 A study published in the journal Alzheimer’s & Dementia highlighted that certain dietary patterns are associated with a lower risk of cognitive decline and dementia.

-Key Nutrients for Cognitive Health: Connection Between Nutrition and Cognitive Health
+Key Nutrients for Dementia Patients Cognitive Health

 Diet plays an important role in maintaining and improving mental sharpness and overall cognitive well-being.
+Some top recommended dietary foods are:

 1. Omega-3 Fatty Acids